jmrphy/media_civil_war/media_civil_war.md

-According to Warren, technologies such as televisions, radios, and newspapers decrease the probability of civil war onset because they increase the state's communicative powers to induce loyalty from the population more than they empower potential challengers of state power.
+According to Warren, technologies such as televisions, radios, and newspapers decrease the probability of civil war onset because they increase the state's communicative powers to induce loyalty from the population more than they empower competing messages from challengers of state power.
 While mass media technologies lower the costs of communication for the state and potential challengers alike, mass media technologies increase the normative influence of the state in particular because of economies of scale which are unique to the production of normative influence.
 Because a media message achieves a larger effect on receivers who believe the message was widely disseminated, the production of normative influence through mass media brings increasing marginal returns for each additional unit of effort, as each additional recipient receiving the message increases the effect of the message on the rest of the receivers.
 Because the state is inherently a larger-scale producer of symbolic content than potential insurgent groups, Warren argues, higher levels of mass media will be associated with normatively stronger states and therefore lower probabilities of observing civil war.

-Using state-level data for a large panel of countries from 1945 to 1999, Warren demonstrates that, after controlling for other predictors of civil war, mass media density (televisions, radios, and newspapers per person) is associated with more than a tenfold decrease in the likelihood of observing civil war in a particular country-year.
+Using state-level data for a large panel of countries from 1945 to 1999, Warren constructs a media density index (MDI) on a country-year basis capturing the total number of televisions, radios, and newspapers per person.[^3] Warren demonstrates that, after controlling for other predictors of civil war, mass media density is associated with more than a tenfold decrease in the likelihood of observing civil war in a particular country-year.

-The general pacification is both empirically and logically puzzling.
+The general pacification theory is both empirically and logically puzzling.
 First, if mass media density decreases the likelihood of civil war as strongly and robustly as Warren argues, one might expect the global proliferation of mass media since the 1950s to be followed by a corresponding decrease in the global prevalence of civil war.
-It is therefore puzzling that in the postwar period, the international system's most rapid and widespread proliferation of mass media density has coincided with its most dramatic increases in civil war.
+It is therefore puzzling that in the post-war period, the international system's most rapid and widespread proliferation of mass media density has coincided with its most dramatic increases in civil war.
 This apparent contradiction does not inherently falsify the general